damianhakert/damianhakert.github.io/source/_posts/2016-03-03-start-with-an-issue.markdown

 ### GitLab is a discussion about software

-The benefits of collaboration start at the point of making an issue.
+The benefits of collaboration start at the point of [making an issue][docs-issue].
 By making an issue, you get your ideas out there, and this allows your collaborators to have their say early in the process.